 We define a video input agent that takes a set amount of video frames at every time step along with the video audio to generate actions.
-To obtain the information from the video, we follow the practice from (Wu et al., 2024b).
+To obtain the information from the video, we follow the practice from (29).
 We sample 1 frame per second (max 60 frames) for the video and include them into the context for the LLM.
-In addition, we use OpenAI's Whisper (Radford et al., 2022) to transcribe the audio and append it to the context.
+In addition, we use OpenAI's Whisper (22) to transcribe the audio and append it to the context.
 In this way, we can still pass the information from the video to our LLM.
 This may not be a perfect method as the video information remains missing during framing sampling.
-However, since most LLMs on the market only support image and text input, it is essential to experiment with this setting.
-We use GPT-40, and the prompt can be seen in Appendix E. We again use Set-of-Marks on the website HTML page, the Set-of-Marks element tree string, and the prompt along with 60 video frames and audio transcriptions as input to the model.
+However, since most LLMs in the market only support image and text input, it is essential to experiment with this setting.
+We use GPT-40, and the prompt can be seen in Appendix D. We again use Set-of-Marks on the website HTML page, the Set-of-Marks element tree string, and the prompt along with 60 video frames and audio transcriptions as input to the model.